 - Place them anywhere on the grill that isn't in the way.
 If you need your grill really hot, it is best to place them away from the high heat, such as on an upper rack or off to the side.

 - Baked potatoes are done when a fork pierces the center easily.
-They will take about 45 minutes to an hour to cook.
+They will take about 45 minutes to 1 hour to cook.

 Sliced Potato Packets

 Potato slices in packets will cook much faster than whole potatoes.
 This method is a good choice when you are grilling meats that will be done quicker.
-A grilled potato slice should be about 1/4-inch thick (little over half a centimeter).
-It is best to keep the packets relatively small, so if you need a lot of servings, you might want to wrap up the potato pieces in several packets rather than one large packet.
+A grilled potato slice should be about 1/4-inch thick (little over 1/2 centimeter).
+It is best to keep the packets relatively small, so if you need a lot of servings, you might want to wrap up the potato pieces in several packets rather than 1 large packet.

 - Take sliced potatoes and place them on a sheet of foil large enough to wrap them up.

-- Top with olive oil, balsamic vinegar, herbs, seasonings, bacon pieces, chopped onions, bell peppers, or virtually anything that isn't going to burn up (like cheese).
+- Top with olive oil, balsamic vinegar, herbs, seasonings, bacon pieces, chopped onions, bell peppers, or virtually anything that isn't going to burn up (such as cheese).

 - Wrap tightly, and place them on a medium-hot grill.